DaedalicEntertainment/qt-coding-conventions/README.md

 3.4.
 Header files should use `#pragma once` to protect against possible multiple inclusion.
 This reduces the risk of copy & paste errors.

 ## 4. Classes & Structs

-4.1.
-Class names always start with an upper-case letter.

-4.2.
-Acronyms are camel-cased (e.g. `QXmlStreamReader`, not `QXMLStreamReader`).
+4.1. __DO__ use PascalCase for class names, e.g. `BankAccount`.

+4.2. __DO__ uppercase the first letter of acronyms, only, e.g. `QXmlStreamReader`, not `QXMLStreamReader`.

 4.3.
 Every QObject subclass must have a `Q_OBJECT` macro, even if it doesn't have signals or slots, otherwise `qobject_cast` will fail.

 4.4.
-Removed.
+Classes with virtual member functions must have a virtual destructor.

 4.5.
-Removed.

-4.6.
-Classes with virtual member functions must have a virtual destructor.

-4.7.
 Classes that are not meant to be derived from have to be marked as `final`.
 This should be the default for non-interface classes.
 Care has to be taken when removing the `final` keyword from a class when inheritance is required.
 Classes that are already derived don't need to be marked as `final` by default: In the most common case there is no reason to prevent further inheritance.

-4.8. `final` classes have a non-virtual destructor unless they are already derived.
+4.6. `final` classes have a non-virtual destructor unless they are already derived.

-4.9.
+4.7.
 Destructors in derived classes have to be marked with `Q_DECL_OVERRIDE`.
 This detects a missing virtual destructor in the base class.

-4.10.
+4.8.
 Use `struct`s for data containers, only.
 They shouldn't contain any business logic beyond simple validation or need any destructors.

 ## 5. Constructors